ser-ban/Oxys-Whitepaper/whitepaper.md

 ## Conclusion

-ICE DEX provides a user-friendly interface for decentralized trading on the TON blockchain by leveraging established infrastructure and APIs.
+Oxys provides a user-friendly interface for decentralized trading on the TON blockchain by leveraging established infrastructure and APIs.
 The platform focuses on providing a seamless user experience while maintaining security and reliability through integration with trusted protocols and services.

 The interface serves as a gateway to decentralized finance on TON, making complex DeFi operations accessible to users through an intuitive interface while relying on battle-tested backend services and APIs for core functionality.